 The 4x800 relay team of Peter Torkelson, Landon Boomsma, David Thompson, and Konner Roth bolted to an eighth-place finish at the championships to earn the first All-America honor in the short history of Hawkeye's men's track and field program.
 The quartet finished the relay in 7 minutes, 48.23 seconds.

-The 4x400m Relay of Kenneth Beard, Cole Willert, Brandon Beard, and Jack Jensen would take 15th at the championships with a time of 3:21.81.
-Cole Willert would go on to compete individually in the 400m Hurdles earning 20th place with a time of 55.62.
-It would be Riley Little and Nick Durnin in the 110m hurdles taking 16th and 17th with almost identical times of 15.401 and 15.406 respectively.
-Rounding out the meet for the RedTails would be Zackary Conger in the High Jump who unfortunately missed his first three attempts, taking himself out of the running for points.
+The RedTails' 4x400 combination of Kenneth Beard, Cole Willert, Brandon Beard, and Jack Jensen also cruised to a strong performance, finishing 15th with a time of 3:21.81.
+Individually, Hawkeye's Riley Little and Nick Durnin were 16th and 17th in the 110 hurdles with times of 15.401 and 15.406, respectively.
+In addition, Willert was 20th in the 400 hurdles in 55.62 seconds, and Thompson was 24th in the open 800 in 2:03.71.
+High jumper Zackary Conger missed his first three attempts, taking himself out of the running for points.

-With the inaugural season in the books, the RedTail track and field teams have laid a strong foundation to build the programs into the future.
+With the inaugural season in the books, the RedTail track and field teams laid a strong foundation for the future.
 The 2017-2018 season saw excellent performances from all athletes, even breaking into the national rankings a few times throughout the year.
-With an excellent foundation, and another outstanding recruiting class, the RedTails are poised for a phenomenal 2018-2019 season!
+With another outstanding recruiting class, the RedTails are poised for a phenomenal 2018-2019 season.